 an online session instead?

-Yes, this is possible.
-It looks very likely that all interviews will be held online.
+Yes, responding to the re-inforced Covid-19 regulations, we decided that all interviews will now be held online.

 Can we apply as a group, producing work

 Yes, you can if you are an ‘artist duo’ with a proven track record and outcomes in your collaborative practice, or a group with a clearly defined practice and vision, that meets all our other criteria.